rodprogramdev/Web-Documentation-Template/README.md

 # Web-Development-Documentation-Template
-## Description: This is a README.md file that hopes to help give members of a team to start documenting their projects and describe what contributions members have made.
+> **Description:** This is a README.md file that hopes to help give members of a team to start documenting their projects and describe what contributions members have made.
 ---
-# Project Title -
+## Proposed Project Title -
+> **Description:(You can delete this section when you've decided)** Describe the project tile
+- Title 1
+- Title 2
+- Title 3
+- Title 4
+- Title 5
+---
+## Approved Project Title
 ---
 ## TEAM NAME :
 ---